-Where you can, buy directly from an artist, as you can ask about the story behind the artwork and obtain a Certificate of Authenticity for an original painting.
+Where you can, buy directly from an artist.
+You can ask them about the story behind the artwork and obtain a Certificate of Authenticity for an original painting.
 Confirm details of their return policy in case you need it.

 If you find a painting you like but it’s too expensive, ask about prints instead.

 Consider buying a gift voucher from an artist instead of a painting.
-Your loved one can then choose their own painting from a favourite artist, or commission a unique artwork and be involved in the painting process.
+Your loved one can then choose their own painting from a favourite artist.
+They could even commission a unique artwork and be involved in the painting process.
 Most artists will send progress reports and photos, and it can be very exciting to watch your own commissioned painting come to life.

 If you’re interested in colourful animal art or a gift voucher/pet portrait voucher, take a look at my website.